antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.it-it.md

 To configure a SAP HANA replication, please refer to the official SAP documentation which is available on the [SAP Help Portal](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/86267e1ed56940bb8e4a45557cee0e43.html?locale=en-US).
 However, within the scope of this concept with two OVHcloud locations, we advise you to enable the data and log compression and use the ASYNC replication mode.
 Find more information on the [SAP Help Portal](https://help.sap.com/docs/SAP_HANA_PLATFORM/6b94445c94ae495c83a19646e7c3fd56/92447e0a105c4facad3553b28aaec318.html).

 > [!warning]
-> If you trigger a takeover to another OVHcloud location, you should switch the SAP Application Servers too, to guarantee the performance between the SAP Application Servers and the SAP HANA database.
+> If you trigger a takeover to your secondary OVHcloud location, you should switch the SAP Application Servers too, to guarantee the performance between the SAP Application Servers and the SAP HANA database.

 It is also possible to add another SAP HANA database in the primary OVHcloud location on a second dedicated server and thus minimise the RPO and RTO in the event of a hardware incident in the primary OVHcloud location.